CaptainKokomo/Codex-dropbox/README.md

 The script opens the Electron desktop app without needing to run commands in a terminal each time.

+## Configure your local AI model

+1. After the first install a file named `config/app.config.json` is created from the included example.
+2. Point `llm.baseUrl` to your local model server (OpenWebUI defaults to `http://127.0.0.1:3000`).
+3. Adjust the `endpoint`, `model`, `temperature`, and optional `apiKey` values to match your setup.
+4. Restart the app (or reload with `Ctrl/Cmd+R`) after making changes; the watcher will automatically pick up the new settings.

+The assistant uses the OpenAI-compatible `/v1/chat/completions` API, so OpenWebUI or any server that mimics that contract will plug in without additional work.

 ## Keyboard Shortcuts

 - **Ctrl/Cmd + N** – Quick capture modal